 Months of entry

-This MA course is designed by a senior diplomat and the teaching will draw on experts in public diplomacy, journalism and advocacy including former diplomats.
-It combines an innovative mix of theory and practice, inter-disciplinarity, diplomacy and communication, combining courses from different departments (Anthropology and Political Science) and engagement with both academics and practitioners.
+This MA programme is designed by a senior diplomat and the teaching will draw on experts in public diplomacy, journalism and advocacy including former diplomats.
+It combines an innovative mix of theory and practice, inter-disciplinarity, diplomacy and communication, combining modules from different departments (Anthropology and Political Science) and engagement with both academics and practitioners.

-You will have access to a wide breadth of research across UCL drawing on the disciplines of Anthropology, Political Science, International Relations, Public Policy, Law and Computer Science from this world class University.
+You will have access to a wide breadth of research across UCL drawing on disciplines including Anthropology, Political Science, International Relations, Public Policy, Philosophy, Law and Computer Science from this world-class university.

 Fees and funding